nol166/JS-Closures/Activities/06-Stu_Closure-Fetch/README.md

 ## Actual Behavior

-When a user enters a search term and clicks the submit button, only images of cats are displayed.
+When a user enters a search term and clicks the submit button, nothing happens.

 ## Steps to Reproduce: